henrikchan-ops/neurosignallab/notes/eeg_basics.md

 In code, channels will appear in `raw.ch_names` and in the channel arrays such as `n_epochs × n_channels × n_times`.

-A mistake would be treating all channels as interchangeable, or changing channel order across subjects without noticing.
+Channels are not interchangeable, and changing channel order across subjects without noticing can cause problems.

 ## 4. Sampling Frequency

 Sampling frewuency means how many measurements are taken per second.
-If EEG sampled 160 Hz, the channel is measured 160 times per second.
+If EEG is sampled 160 Hz, the channel is measured 160 times per second.

-The PhsyioNet motor-imagery dataset has a sampling frequency of 160 Hz.[^physionet-eegmmidb] A 4-second Epoch would contain:
+The PhysioNet motor-imagery dataset has a sampling frequency of 160 Hz.[^physionet-eegmmidb] A 4-second epoch would contain:

 160 samples/second * 4 seconds = 640 time samples

-The sampling frequency determines the number of time points in each epoch and the shape of the input to the ML-model.
+The sampling frequency determines the number of time points in each epoch and the shape of the input to the ML model.

 ## 5. EDF Files